sareeves96/simple_rl/README.md

 This code was developed completely independently without reference to tutorials.
 Reward-shaping was avoided since this makes the model task specific.
 In future developments, this learner should be able to play many atari games, using only the final reward at the end of the session.

-The default settings allow for the learner 'win' (balance the pole for 5 seconds) occasionally after about 10 minutes of training.
+The default settings allow for the learner 'win' (balance the pole for 5 seconds) after about 3000 iterations of training.

 To get the dependencies,